Skip over main navigation

 Benefits for students

-Members of the Codes voluntarily agree to comply with benchmark standards that relate to both the physical condition of a building as well as its day to day management.
-This means that, amongst other things, students living within a building covered by the Codes can expect:
+Members of the Codes voluntarily agree to comply with good practice standards that relate to both the physical condition of a building as well as its day to day management.
+They also agree to be vetted to check they are meeting the standards.

-• Managers of buildings to act in a professional and courteous manner at all times.
+• Managers of buildings to act in a professional and courteous manner at all times

 Author: